“Dead Front” Covers Missing on Electrical Panels is Serious

 Panels with a “Dead Front” cover may have missing twist outs

 Dead front covers have rectangular shaped slots that breakers fit into.
 If the cover has slots that are open but no breaker in it then pests may enter the panel, or children or others may inadvertently stick a metallic item in the open space.
 If there are a number of slots open next to one another and a person accidentally sticks a finger or hand into the open space, then shock or even death may occur.
-(READ MORE ABOUT TWIST OUTS)
+Twist outs can be installed to prevent this hazard.

 Owners may put on a “dead front” cover if there is the proper one laying about; however, they should be very careful for safety sake when doing so.
 Electricians and qualified handymen are normally very good at doing this task.
 Note at times, the proper cover may need to be ordered from the manufacturer.